 Dean Carter is an elected a member of the National Academy of Education; the Sociological Research Association; and a Fellow of the American Educational Research Association (AERA).
-She also serves on the Board of Trustees of the William T. Grant Foundation in New York; and SOAR for Youth (Support, Opportunities, and Rapport).
+She also serves on the Board of Trustees and chairs the Program Committee of the William T. Grant Foundation in New York; and is a board member of SOAR (Support, Opportunities, and Rapport) for Youth.

 Carter, Prudence L. and Kevin G. Welner.
 Eds.
 (2013).
 Closing the Opportunity Gap: What America Must Do to Give All Children an Even Chance.
 New York: Oxford University Press.

 Carter, Prudence L. (2012).
 Stubborn Roots: Race, Culture, and Inequality in U.S. and South African Schools.
 New York: Oxford University Press.

 Carter, Prudence L. (2005).
 Keepin’ It Real: School Success beyond Black and White.
 New York: Oxford University Press.

 2007 Distinguished Book Award, Honorable Mention, Race, Class, and Gender Section, American Sociological Association